matrix-org/matrix-spec/meta/releasing.md

     ```
 11. Push pending commits and ensure the unstable spec updates accordingly from the
     GitHub Actions pipeline.
 12. Deploy the release on the webserver.
+See "Spec release process" in the
-See internal wiki.
+    internal handbook.

 ## Patching a release